katerakelly/oyster/README.md

 and adaptation efficiency.
 Our method outperforms prior algorithms in sample efficiency by 20-100X as well as in asymptotic performance on several meta-RL benchmarks.

+*Note 5/22/20: The ant-goal experiment is currently not reproduced correctly.
+We are aware of the problem and are looking into it.
+We do not anticipate pushing a fix before the Neurips 2020 deadline.*

 This is the reference implementation of the algorithm; however, some scripts for reproducing a few of the experiments from the paper are missing.
 This repository is based on [rlkit](https://github.com/vitchyr/rlkit).